daniels1199/my-works/README.md

-# Its just a experimental hml video player.
+# Its just a experimental html video player.